sergueik/powershell_selenium/external/csharp/fast_json/README.md

 This directory contains a replica of
-[fastJSON - Smallest, Fastest Polymorphic JSON Serializer](https://www.codeproject.com/Articles/159450/fastJSON-Smallest-Fastest-Polymorphic-JSON-Seriali) picked old Version __1.9.8__ to use with Powershell for a JSON de-serialization together with standard `convertTo-JSON` cmdlet
+[fastJSON - Smallest, Fastest Polymorphic JSON Serializer](https://www.codeproject.com/Articles/159450/fastJSON-Smallest-Fastest-Polymorphic-JSON-Seriali) picked old Version __1.9.8__ to use with Powershell for a JSON serializartion and deserialization together with/instad of standard `convertTo-JSON` cmdlet.
+The latter is supporting the `ashashtable` [switch](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertfrom-json?view=powershell-7.2) but only in very recent Powrshell versions

 ### Usage
 ```powershell